ftrang88/EC601-HW2-BootStrapWebApp/README.md

 ## HW5 - Test Cases

 The "EC601 - Test Cases for HW2.xlsx" file contains a list of test cases and results.

+**AWS Device Farm**: Information can be found in the 'AWS Device Farm' folder.
+Used HarishSChandra's [Android firebase chat app](https://github.com/harishschandra/HW_2.example.android.app) for testing.